Akhilgoud630/itsm-ticket-priority-ml/README.md

-# itsm-ticket-priority-ml
-ITSM Ticket Priority Prediction using Machine Learning  Developed a machine learning-based system to predict IT service ticket priority using key features such as impact, urgency, number of reassignments, and handling time.
+# ITSM Ticket Priority Prediction

+## About
+This project predicts IT support ticket priority using machine learning.

+## Features
+- Input: Impact, Urgency, Handle Time, Reassignments
+- Output: Predicted Priority

+## Tech Used
+- Python
+- Flask
+- Scikit-learn

+## My Work
+- Built ML model using Random Forest
+- Created Flask web app for prediction
+- Performed data analysis and visualization

+## Learning
+Learned how to build a complete ML project from data to deployment.